AsifAhmedAli/Product-Backend/README.md

  - Better options like **Sendgrid** are considerable as per scalability and more better functionality.
  - Nodemailer can be replaced with Sendgrid because of better performance reasons.

+## Deployment options to consider
+ - DigitalOcean (Ubuntu Droplet with Mongodb Atlas as DB)
+ - Amazon EC2 with Mongodb Atlas

 # Routes
 ### Authentication